hegelai/prompttools/README.md

 cd prompttools && jupyter notebook examples/notebooks/OpenAIChatExperiment.ipynb
 ```

+You can also run the notebook in [Google Colab](https://colab.research.google.com/drive/1YVcpBew8EqbhXFN8P5NaFrOIqc1FKWeS?usp=sharing)

 ## Using `prompttools`

 There are primarily two ways you can use `prompttools` in your LLM workflow: